 While many people are candidates for dental implant-supported dentures, the procedure isn’t for everyone.
 The only way to know for sure whether or not this tooth loss solution is right for you is to have a consultation with an experienced oral and maxillofacial surgeon.
 Your oral surgeon will be able to recommend a treatment option that fits your needs.

-Contact one of our offices in Alexandria, LA, or Vidalia, LA, to learn more about your treatment options and schedule a consultation.
+Contact one of our offices in Alexandria, LA to learn more about your treatment options and schedule a consultation.